Let's start at the beginning.

 Touch of Love International was established after Dr. Emad Yassa, a Cairo native living and working in California, returned to his home country for a family holiday in 2001.

 Heartbroken by the poverty and hopelessness he saw in Egypt's poor villages, he returned to the US feeling called to do something about it.
 Something sustainable, something life-giving, something built on God's love for each individual, no matter their circumstances.
 And Touch of Love International was born.

-This model has been replicated now in many sites across Egypt, and is expanding into India, Albania, Nicaragua and Kenya.
+This model has been replicated now in many sites across Egypt, and has expanded to India, Nicaragua, Kenya, and Albania.
 With God's help and yours, our dream is to bring hope and dignity to needy communities around the world.

 The Touch of Love International story is a story about saying yes: Yes to God.
 Yes to human dignity.
 Yes to hope.
 And we believe it is still just the beginning.